geekgirl101/FFXI-HD-Maps/README.md

 For more amazing remastered HD maps visit https://github.com/Moop-HorizonXI/FFXI-HD-hunting-maps

-Using Pivot allows you to add custom DAT files without writing over official files.
+**NOTE:** Using Pivot allows you to add custom DAT files without writing over official files.
 You can also disable custom DAT files without having to redownload all the official files should any of them be corrupted or not to your liking.
 It's much preferred to install custom DAT files this way.

 New Maps
 |    <!-- -->          |        <!-- -->                     |